motibytes/motibytes.github.io/_posts/2019-08-24-law-of-videogaming-life.md

 > There is no reason to wish you hadn't done something sooner.

-> Not having done something is only a lesson and reminder that you should be doing something now.
+> Not having done something is only a lesson and a reminder that you should be doing something now.

 > Wishing you had done something before now does nothing to help you accomplish your objective now.

-> You can only choose to keep playing the game and either pursuing your objective, or not.
+> You can only choose to keep playing the game and whether or not you will pursue your objective.

 ### 4. Main Quest